 Characterization near DC

 The ADS1256 achieves this performance at the expense of sample rate.
-At the highest resolution setting the ADS1256 can deliver about 2.5 samples per second.
+At the highest resolution setting, the ADS1256 can deliver about 2.5 samples per second.
 The plot below is from the ADS1256 spec.
 The 3 dB point is roughly 1 Hz.
 And note there are deep notches at both 50 and 60 Hz to eliminate any errant readings due to powerline interference.
+This response is the desirable byproduct of the averaging performed by the part.

 LDO Noise Measurements